 Note: These metrics are based on TPI's Carbon Performance methodologies which applies the Sectoral Decarbonisation Approach (SDA), a science-based method for assessing corporate GHG emission reduction targets against reference climate scenarios.
 Companies were assessed against the best-available below 2°C scenario in the March 2021 iteration of the Benchmark, owing to the absence of a credible 1.5°C scenario.
-Companies were assessed against the IEA's 1.5°C scenario for the March 2022 iteration of the Benchmark, except for paper and autos companies, where a credible 1.5°C scenario used (or will be aligned in the soft or medium-term), it is assumed that the intensity will continue to be aligned in the long term.
+Companies were assessed against the IEA's 1.5°C scenario for the March 2022 iteration of the Benchmark, except for paper and autos companies, where a credible 1.5°C scenario remains absent.
+Companies in these sectors were assessed against the IEA's Beyond 2°C and the 2°C High Efficiency scenarios, respectively.
+If a company's current emissions intensity is aligned with the assessment scenario used (or will be aligned in the short or medium-term), it is assumed that the intensity will continue to be aligned in the long term.
 The figures on this slide relate to companies operating in sectors covered by the TPI Carbon Performance assessment methodologies (Airlines, Autos, Cement, Diversified Mining, Electricity Utilities, Oil & Gas, Paper, Shipping and Steel).
 This amounted to 113 companies in the March 2021 Benchmark and 118 companies in March 2022.